anapsix/dynamicinfradays/user/pages/2016-boston-programme/default.md

 #### <a name="dockercomposeswarm"></a>_Multi-machine Docker: Getting to Grips With Docker Compose and Swarm_ <span style="font-size: smaller">- 2h, Intermediate</span>

 Have you been running standalone Docker engines and linking containers together manually?
-Come level up with us and get your hands on Docker Compose and Swarm, learn how and when to use them.
+Come level up with us and get your hands on Docker Compose and Swarm and learn how and when to use them.

-We'll walk you through a full setup of Swarm, how to set up, manage and run distributed applications, dive into service discovery and also look at new experimental features such as rescheduling.
+We'll walk you through a full setup of Swarm and how to set up, manage and run distributed applications.
+We'll also dive into service discovery and also look at new experimental features such as rescheduling.

 Led by Jonas Rosland, EMC {code}.
 Jonas is a Developer Advocate at EMC {code}, lover of all things tech and retro gaming, and a speaker at many events.